dedsec995/Commit-o-Matic/README.md

 3. **Set Up Authentication:**

-   - Follow the instructions in the [Set Up Git Authentication](#set-up-git-authentication) section.
+   - Follow the above instructions to Set Up Git Authentication.

 4. **Customize Your Repository:**